-Final Exam: (for stills section): 150 points
+Final Exam: (for stills section): 100 points

 For students in the first half of the semester, the exam will be given on the last class period before the switch to video.
-For the M/W section, the date is Monday October 13.
+That date is Wednesday October 19, 2016.

 For students taking the stills portion in the second half of the semester, the exam will be held during the assigned final exam period.
-For the $\underline{M/W}$ section 001, Friday, December 12, 10:30-12:30. $\underline{M/W}$ section 003, Wednesday December 10, 8:00 - 10:00.